SondreWold/comp_rep_study/notes/meetings/june_6.md

   more general framework for evaluation.
     - Since we do not rely on attention heads, it could be very interesting to do all the experiments with an RNN too and compare.

+## Going forward:
+We agreed upon using the next couple of weeks to synthesize and read up on existing methods for finding subnetworks/circuits/masks/etc, and then take it from there.